pdf-raku/PDF-raku/README.md

 ### See also:
 - `bin/pdf-rewriter.pl [--repair] [--rebuild] [--compress] [--uncompress] [--dom] [--password=Xxx] <pdf-or-json-file-in> <pdf-or-json-file-out>`
-This script is a thin wrapper for the `PDF::DAO::Type::PDF` `.open` and `.save-as` methods.
+This script is a thin wrapper for the `PDF` `.open` and `.save-as` methods.
 It can typically be used to uncompress a PDF for readability and/or repair a PDF who's cross-reference index or stream lengths have become invalid.

 ### Reading PDF Files